 This type of cancer can also affect your cartilage which acts as a lid for your windpipe.
 Another type of throat cancer-Tonsil cancer, affects the tonsils that are located behind your throat.

 The best way to fight any kind of deadly disease is by catching it in the early stages when it is more likely to be treated.

 Throat cancer can progress rapidly, that is why treating it early on can increase the survival chances.
 The issue is that with most types of cancers, there are very mild symptoms in the beginning.
-A trip to a doctor should be your priority is you observe any of the following ten symptoms of lung cancer.
+A trip to a doctor should be your priority is you observe any of the following ten signs of throat cancer.

 1. Difficulty in swallowing